-Analyses will be conducted on composites of the fillets (without skin).
-A subsample of each fillet ( $200 \pm 20$ g) will be collected and used for the composite sample.
-COIs will be analyzed in composited fish fillets for HHRA purposes.
-Additional details on fish sampling and processing are found in the FSP (Appendix A-1) and the 2009 QAPP and field sampling plan (Parametrix et al. 2009).
+Analyses will be conducted on composites of the fillets (skin-off).
+Additional details on fish sampling and processing are found in the FSP (Appendix A) and the 2009 QAPP and field sampling plan (Parametrix et al. 2009).

-A10.
-SPECIAL TRAINING/CERTIFICATES
+2.6 SPECIAL TRAINING/CERTIFICATES (A10)

-EPA Region 10 has assembled a technical team with the requisite experience and technical skills to successfully complete Addendum No. 1 to the 2009 fish tissue study.
+EPA Region 10 has assembled a technical team with the requisite experience and technical skills to successfully complete the Northern Pike tissue study.
 All technical team personnel involved in sample collection have extensive environmental sampling experience.
-Each field sampling team will have the necessary knowledge and experience to perform all field activities.
+The field sampling team will have the necessary knowledge and experience to perform all field activities.
 This will include experience in the collection of fish, the use of the specified sampling gear, and operation of small boats.
-Minimum training and certification requirements for laboratory personnel will be provided in the laboratory QA plans (to be submitted under separate cover).

-Sampling personnel who enter an exclusion zone or contaminant reduction zone (see Appendix A-1, Attachment A1 for definition and discussion of these zones) will be required to have completed the 40-hour Hazardous Waste Operations and Emergency Response standard training course and 8-hour refresher courses.
+Sampling personnel who enter an exclusion zone or contaminant reduction zone (see Appendix A, Attachment A1 for definition and discussion of these zones) will be required to have completed the 40-hour Hazardous Waste Operations and Emergency Response standard training course and 8-hour refresher courses.
 The training provides employees with knowledge and skills that enable them to perform their jobs safely and with minimum risk to their personal health.
 Training is also consistent with the requirements of the Washington Industrial Safety and Health Act.
 Documentation of course completion will be maintained in personnel files.

-A11.
-DOCUMENTATION AND RECORDS
+2.7 DOCUMENTATION AND RECORDS (A11)

 Records will be maintained documenting all activities and data related to field sampling and to chemical analysis at the laboratories.
 Results of data verification and validation activities will also be documented.
 Procedures for documentation of these activities are described in this section.
-Components of field documentation are discussed in Section 3 of the FSP (Appendix A-1).
+Components of field documentation are discussed in Section 3 of the FSP (Appendix A).

-The QAPP, FSP (Appendix A-1), and Site Health and Safety Plan (see Appendix A-1) will be provided to each person listed in Section A3.
+The QAPP, FSP (Appendix A), and Site Health and Safety Plan (SHSP) (see Appendix A) will be provided to each person listed in Section 1.2.
 Any revisions or amendments to any of the documents that make up the FSP will also be provided to these individuals.

-A FSR will be prepared by EPA and will include field documentation provided by the Lake Roosevelt Co-Managers.
-A DSR will be prepared by TAI after data validation is completed and the database is finalized.
-Validated data is due to EPA within 90 days of receipt of all samples at the laboratory, and the DSR is due to EPA within 150 days of receipt of all samples at the lab.
-The reporting schedules are discussed further in the RI/FS Work Plan and in Section 5.3 of the FSP (Appendix A-1).
+A Field Sampling Report (FSR) will be prepared by EPA and will include field documentation provided by the Lake Roosevelt Co-Managers.
+A Data Summary Report (DSR) will be prepared by TAI after data validation is completed and the database is finalized.
+Validated data is due to EPA within 90 days of receipt of all samples at the laboratory, and the DSR is due to EPA within 150 days of receipt of all samples at the laboratory are discussed further in the RI/FS Work Plan and in Section 4.3 of the FSP (Appendix A).